GeekyAubergine/zoeaubert.me-content/blogPosts/2023/advent-of-code-2023-day-08.md

 ## Optimisation

 I don't think there's anything you could optimise out here.
-Maybe there is though and It'd be fun to be corrected.
+Maybe there is though and it'd be fun to be corrected.

 ## Thoughts